christopher-dG/imux.email/README.md

 ##### TODO

+- Automate/streamline deployment.
-Deal with errors nicely for a single record.
+- Deal with errors nicely for a single record.
   RIght now, if there are multiple records and the last one fails, the ones that succeeded will still run again.
+- Tests.
+  At the moment things are changing too fast for proper tests to be worthwhile.